mearley24/ai-inventory-app/README.md

 - Keeping client-specific inventory separate
 - Estimating job costs based on used inventory
 - Organizing multi-project workflows

+## D-Tools Integration ⭐ NEW!

+Import Bill of Materials (BOM) exports from D-Tools System Integrator (SI) with one tap.

+**How it Works:**
+1. Export your BOM from D-Tools SI as CSV or Excel
+2. In the app, tap "D-Tools" on the Inventory screen
+3. Select your D-Tools export file
+4. Review the parsed items and projects
+5. Tap "Import to Inventory"

+**What Gets Imported:**
+- **Inventory Items:**
+  - Product names (with manufacturer and model)
+  - Quantities from BOM
+  - Unit prices
+  - Categories (auto-mapped to app categories)
+  - Model numbers (stored as barcodes)
+  - Notes and descriptions

+- **Projects:**
+  - Automatically created from Location/Room fields
+  - Each project shows item count
+  - Color-coded for easy identification
+  - Ready for time tracking

+**Smart Features:**
+- **Category Mapping** - D-Tools categories automatically mapped to SnapAV categories
+- **Manufacturer Integration** - Combines manufacturer + model with product name
+- **Location-Based Projects** - Each unique location/room becomes a project
+- **Error Handling** - Shows warnings for any parsing issues
+- **Duplicate Prevention** - Works with existing duplicate detection

+**Supported D-Tools Columns:**
+- Item/Product Name (required)
+- Quantity
+- Unit Price/Cost
+- Category/Type/System
+- Location/Room/Area (for projects)
+- Manufacturer/Brand
+- Model/Part Number
+- Notes/Description

+**Perfect for:**
+- Quick import of entire project BOMs
+- Maintaining accurate inventory from D-Tools designs
+- Syncing quantities with D-Tools proposals
+- Creating projects from D-Tools locations
+- Eliminating manual data entry

+**File Formats:**
+- CSV (.csv)
+- Excel (.xlsx, .xls)

 ### Projects & Time Tracking
 Each project tracks: